EMPLOYMENT LAW NEWS

 Connecticut Paid Sick Leave

-In a unique case, the Connecticut paid sick leave law only applies to service workers who work at least 10 hours per week for the employer in the most recent complete quarter.
+The Connecticut paid sick leave law only applies to workers who work at least 10 hours per week for the employer in the most recent complete quarter.
+The law applies to employers with 25 or more employees.
+This number changes each year for the next two years:

 Eligible Reasons for Use